-The flavor of this Easy Instant Pot Cranberry Sauce is spot-on-amazing, fresh, and with just the right amount of sweet and tangy goodness.
+This Easy Instant Pot Cranberry Sauce flavor is spot-on-amazing, fresh, and with just the right amount of sweet and tangy goodness.
 It will knock your socks off!

 I wanted an easy, fuss-free cranberry sauce, so I let the Instant Pot do its magic!
 This cranberry sauce is so easy to make and can be prepped ahead of time, which is a huge help during the busy holidays!